oicr-gsi/shesmu/plugin-sftp/README.md

 will be cached for the number of minutes specified by `"ttl"`.
 The `"format"` property gives the name of the format.
 If the name is unknown, this source will be ignored.

+## File Roots
+It is possible to gather file information in the `unix_file` format from a remote file system via SSH.
+GNU findutils must be installed on the remote system; this is standard with Linux. `"fileRoots"` list the paths to scan.